 Starting a t-shirt business FAQ

 Is a t-shirt business profitable?

-T-shirts are a staple for men, women, and children around the world, with global retail sales reaching $1.9 trillion in recent years.
+T-shirts are a staple for people around the world, with global apparel sales reaching $1.74 trillion in 2023.
 Creating an online t-shirt business is profitable and has low startup costs compared to other business opportunities.
 While t-shirt business profit varies depending on your niche and marketing costs, you can set up a profitable additional revenue stream in as little as 30 days.